How can I keep up to date on what’s happening around campus?

 Permits are sold online through AugNet’s parking services link during the month before each term and the rest of the year are available based on supply through the Department of Public Safety, located in the Urness/Mortensen Lobby.

 Purchasing an Augsburg parking permit does not guarantee you a parking spot, but it does permit you to park in appropriate campus lots.
-A campus map that includes designated parking lots is available at: http://www.augsburg.edu/about/ and then clicking on the link to the map.
+A campus map including directions and parking information is located here: http://www.augsburg.edu/about/directions-and-parking/.

 Augsburg College permits are for Augsburg parking lots only.
 A City of Minneapolis street permit is required to park on most streets surrounding the College for longer than the posted limits.
 These city permits are only available to persons who live on campus and to obtain you must first attain a “proof of residence” letter from Public Safety.